indoorNavi/IndoorNavigator/README.md

 - [ ] Check if room is booked / Schedule (Study rooms) and booking of room *
 - [ ] Classroom changes can alert client
 - [ ] Immediate Temperature changes can alert all clients
+- [ ] Potential Business Idea???

 ### Challenges:
 - Might occur from previous attempt:
   - iBeacon distance accuracy
-- :new: Walls, Ceilings/Floors may hinder scanning of beacons
+- Walls, Ceilings/Floors may hinder scanning of beacons
 -

 # :new: